Isao Kataoka: Early life

-Kataoka was born 12 July 1936 in Hokkaido.
-He attended Chuo University in Tokyo.
+Kataoka was born 12 July 1936 in Sapporo.
+He graduated from Hokkai High School, then attended Chuo University in Tokyo.
+He played the forward position in university ice hockey on the first line, but quit playing due to family circumstances and became a student committee member.

 Career

-Kataoka embarked on a career in ice hockey after graduating university and made Sapporo his hometown.
-His various administrative roles included serving as the executive director and the vice-president of the Japan Ice Hockey Federation and as president of the Hokkaido Ice Hockey Federation.
+Kataoka began a career in ice hockey by managing university leagues in the Tokyo Metropolitan Ice Hockey Federation, before returning to Sapporo.
+His administrative roles included serving as the executive director and the vice-president of the Japan Ice Hockey Federation.
 He played an integral role in the planning and execution of International Ice Hockey Federation (IIHF) tournaments hosted in Japan.
 During his time with the Japan Ice Hockey Federation, the country hosted the 1972 Winter Olympics in Sapporo and the 1998 Winter Olympics in Nagano.
+He served as the chairman of ice hockey at the 1998 Winter Olympics, the first Olympics to include active National Hockey League players, and the first to include a women's tournament.

 The IIHF credited Kataoka's "experience and knowledge of the game of ice hockey" for his effective management of these events, as well as his attention to detail in preparing facilities for the participants.
 The IIHF further stated that "Kataoka's enthusiasm and aspiring attitude in the development of ice hockey administrators and officials of the next generation was greatly appreciated and respected by the ice hockey family in and outside of Japan".

-In 2001 Kataoka received the Paul Loicq Award for contributions to the IIHF and promoting international ice hockey.
-He became the first Japanese person to receive the award, and the only Japanese recipient as of 2019.
-He remained involved with Japanese international sports and served as the head of mission for the Japanese delegation at the 2005 Winter Universiade at Innsbruck.
+In 2001, Kataoka received the Paul Loicq Award for contributions to the IIHF and promoting international ice hockey, the first Japanese person to receive the award.